OfficeDev/Microsoft-Teams-Samples/samples/msgext-message-reminder/nodejs/Readme.md

 # Message reminder with messaging extension action

-This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.
+This comprehensive Node.js sample illustrates how to create a Messaging Extension that enables users to schedule tasks from within Microsoft Teams, complete with reminder cards sent at the scheduled times.
+With straightforward setup and seamless integration, this extension enhances productivity by allowing users to efficiently manage their tasks and reminders.

 ## Interaction with app